benjamingrobertson/benjamingrobertson.github.io/_posts/2017-09-13-wordpress-custom-search-endpoint.md

 ```

 ### Namespace
 The first parameter is a namespace (`namespace/v1`).
-Providing a namespace helps avoid conflicts with other routes, such as might be defined by core Wordpress or by other plugins and themes.
+Providing a namespace helps avoid conflicts with other routes, such as might be defined by core WordPress or by other plugins and themes.
 A good best practice is to provide a name and a version.
 I used `namespace/v1`.
 If I was setting this up in my theme, I would use my theme slug as the namespace.
 If I was doing it in a plugin, I would use the plugin.
 In reality, you could name it anything that you think would prevent conflicts with other namespaces (like the default `wp` namespace).

 ### Endpoint
 The second parameter is an endpoint.
 Since I'm building a search component, I called it `/search`.
 Combine the namespace and endpoint with the wp-json prefix and that's where you'd make a request to your endpoint.
 In this example, we would hit `/wp-json/namespace/v1/search` to get a response from this endpoint.